cimt-ag/data_vault_pipelinedescription/documentation/DVPD_The_Concept.md

 had been created for the "normal" data vault pipeline.

 ## Extention key word syntax

+The syntax extension mechanism is designed to:
+- Keep DVPD concise and readable.
+- Allow adding new behavior without changing the base structure.
+- Work correctly with complex models and different relations.

 Keywords, that are not part of the dvpd core syntax, have to have a prefix, starting with "x" and an extention identifier. (e.g. "xdbt_column_is_multi_active_key" with "xdbt" beeing the prefix for the dbt extention
 )
 These keywords will not be evaluated by a dvpd compiler but get copied to corresponding elements in the compiler output (dvpi) depending on
 - the dvpd element, it was set
-- dedicated name elements in the key word (e.g. "column" in "xdbt_load_is_multi_active_key")
+- an optional routing postfix to restrict it to only necessary dvpi elements (e.g.  "xctln_addon_xhl" - would only be placed in the hash field and the load operation sections of the DVPI)

-The core syntax reference and dvpi reference document explain the mapping rules for extention keywords in the **x???_????..** paragraphs.
+The core syntax reference explains the mapping rules for extention keywords in the **x???_????.. = extention key word** paragraphs.